 When interviewers ask you about your hobbies during the job interview, it might seem like they are initiating small talk.
 There is a specific goal behind this question because your answer gives the interviewer insights into your skills, capacities, and interests that common interview questions do not always show.
-‘What are your hobbies?’ is an interview question that can also give the interviewer insight into how you will fit into the team.
+‘What are your hobbies?’ is an interview question that can also give the interviewer insight into how you will fit into the team and company culture.

 Another reason interviewers ask this question is to see how you react to a random, unexpected question that you might not directly relate to the job.
 The answer you give to this question and the way how you convey your answer provides the interviewer with information on how you handle stress and unexpected situations.
 Showing confidence and providing solid answers are key to success when answering ‘what are your hobbies?’.

 There are also several other questions the interviewer can ask to get more information about your interests, such as:

 In this blog, we discuss why the interviewer is asking questions about your hobbies.
 Also, we tell you what you should focus on when answering questions that regard your personal interests.
 Furthermore, read more about frequently asked job interview questions here and check our job interview preparation checklist.

 By asking a question such as ‘What are your hobbies’ interviewers want to get to know you better.
 It’s a proven way for interviewers to find out more about your personality and how well you fit into the company culture.

 A lack of cultural fit is one of the main reasons why employees decide to leave a company.
 Therefore, for employers, a cultural fit is just as important as the right skills and work experience when it comes to their hiring process.

 Interviewers look for candidates who are well-rounded.
 Also, they want to know if you’re passionate about certain things in your life, outside of work.
 This is also the reason why they are asking about your hobbies, interests, and activities that you are interested in.
 A better insight into your interests, hobbies, and personality helps employers determine whether or not you’re a good fit for the job.